bain3/pronotepy/docs/source/quickstart.rst

                           username='demonstration',
                           password='pronotevs',
                           ent=ac_reunion) # ent specific
-    if client.logged_in:
+    if not client.logged_in:
-        # do stuff
+        exit(1)  # the client has failed to log in

 .. note:: Make sure that the url is directly pointing to the html file (usually schools have their pronote hosted by index-education so the url will be similar to the one in the example above).

 Homework
 ^^^^^^^^
-To access the users homework use the ``homework`` method.
+To access the users homework use the :meth:`.Client.homework` method.

 .. code-block:: python